swang2016/benzinga_movers_scraper/README.md

 Lastly, pre-scraped data recent as of 05/03/2019 is available in the Data folder.

+# Analysis #
+A sampling of some exploratory analysis done on this data can be found in `benzinga_exploratory_analysis.ipynb`, in the Scripts folder.
+A Medium post linked here, https://medium.com/@steven_wang/exploring-stock-price-movements-after-major-events-8b35c318ba76, is based on this analysis.

 # Usage Examples #
 Examples of how to use the functions mentioned above are also shown in the Jupyter notebook, `benzinga_scrape.ipynb`, in the Scripts folder.